hamidrezafahimi/insutiples/OpenCV/build-opencv-from-source-with-cuda.md

 PYTHON3_PACKAGES_PATH --->    /usr/local/lib/python3.8/dist-packages

-Check the above addresses to be valid in wour case.
+Check the above addresses to be valid in your case.
 The video has more details about these stuff.

 Hit 'Configure'